partner organisations

 mASCot

-mASCot is a parent led peer to peer support network for families who have an autistic child/children or young person. mASCot brings families together and enables them to connect with others in similar situations as themselves.
+mASCot is a parent led peer to peer support network for families with autistic children, whether that’s from the point of recognising it may be autism, being on the diagnostic pathway or with a full diagnosis. mASCot brings families together and enables them to connect with others in similar situations as themselves.

 Contact: Sam